zigster64/datastor.zig/README.md

 Datastor takes a highly opinionated approach to separating data persistence between "Static" data, and "Timeseries" data.

 Static data is for :
-- TODO list of attributes of static data
+- Initial State data / config / assets
+- May be updated occassionally after initial boot
 - Static data is explicitly loaded and saved to and from disk using functions `table.load()` and `table.save()`

 Timeseries data is for :
+- Recording state transitions in the static data, after system start
-- TODO list of attributes of timeseries data
+- Timestamped audit trail of events for each element of static data
 - Timeseries data is explicitly loaded on `table.load()`, and automatically appended to disk on `table.addEvent(Event)`

 The API considers that the initial state of an Item, and its collection of events over time, form a single Coherent Entity with a single logical API.

-On disk, its splits these into 2 files - 1 file for the initial Static data, that is rarely (if ever) updated, and 1 other file for the timeseries / event data, that is frequently appended to.
+On disk, its splits these into 2 files - 1 file for the initial Static data, that is only occassionally updated (if ever), and 1 other file for the timeseries / event data, that is frequently appended to.

 The Datastor API then wraps this as a single storage item.